The weekend mass schedule is:

 Father in heaven, may the faith you have given us in your son, Jesus Christ, our brother, and the flame of charity enkindled in our hearts by the Holy Spirit, reawaken in us the blessed hope for the coming of your Kingdom.
 May your grace transform us into tireless cultivators of the seeds of the Gospel.
 May those seeds transform from within both humanity and the whole cosmos in the sure expectation of a new heaven and a new earth, when, with the powers of Evil vanquished, your glory will shine eternally.
 May the grace of the Jubilee reawaken in us, Pilgrims of Hope, a yearning for the treasures of heaven.
 May that same grace spread the joy and peace of our Redeemer throughout the earth.
 To you our God, eternally blessed, be glory and praise for ever.
 Amen.

 Click on “On-Line Giving Button” on our website or by clicking this link, https://www.osvhub.com/olgstratford/funds.
 For customer assistance please call 1-800-348-2886 choose option 1 or the Parish Office at (203) 377-0928 x113.
-To insure the proper date for your donation, we will be announcing each month the second collections and their dates: There is no second collection for Feb.
-9/10 or for Feb.
-16/17
+To insure the proper date for your donation, we will be announcing each month the second collections and their dates: March 22/23 – Hope for the Future; March 29/30 – Catholic Relief Services Central-Eastern Europe.

 Thank you for receiving our CallingPost message on Friday evening at 7pm.
 Did you know 86.6% of our parishioners are receiving our CallingPost message?
 Please listen to our message during Lent!